marx-alex/SCALEX-mp/README.md

 ### Command Line Interface

-There are to scripts that can be used from the command line.
+There are two scripts that can be used from the command line.
 `trainSCALEX` takes an AnnData object and trains a model.
-The training can be logged with Weights and Biases. `projectSCALEX` takes a pretrained model from a checkpoint file and a AnnData object to project the data onto the latent space.
+The training can be logged with Weights and Biases. `projectSCALEX` takes a pretrained model from a checkpoint file and an AnnData object to project the data onto the latent space.

 ```
 >> trainSCALEX -h